netlify-labs/react-netlify-identity/README.md

   return null;
 }

-function RecoveyPage() {
+function RecoveryPage() {
   const {
     location: { state },
   } = useHistory();
   // this state _might_ not be needed, it was needed in my specific implementation const [token] = useState(state?.token);

-  return null; // do something with the token
-}
+  return null; // set new password in a form and call updateUser }
 ```